symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

 .. note::

-    To run the docker containers in the background of your terminal, you can run the service in detached mode using the option ``--detach`` or ``-d``.
+    To run the Docker containers in the background of your terminal, you can run the service in detached mode using the ``‑‑detached`` or ``‑d`` parameters.

     You then have to stop them with ``symbol-bootstrap stop``.